 AP Seminar - Year 1 of 2

-Level: Advanced Placement, Grades 10 and 11; may be taken for English credit or History/Global Studies credit.
+Level: Advanced Placement, Grades 10 and 11; may be taken for English credit or History & Social Science credit.

 Overview: AP Seminar is a foundational course that engages students in cross-curricular conversations that explore the complexities of academic and real-world topics and issues by analyzing divergent perspectives.
 Students will explore issues of global diplomacy in the way it traditionally appears (government to government) as well as how it is evolving in the current age.
 Students will research, contemplate, discuss and write about such topics as individual and group self-determination, art as a tool of resistance, the development of the state of Israel and nuclear proliferation.
 Using an inquiry framework, students practice reading and analyzing articles, research studies and foundational literary and philosophical texts.
 They also listen to and view speeches, broadcasts, and personal accounts; and they experience artistic works and performances.
 Students learn to synthesize information from multiple sources, develop their own perspectives in research-based written essays, and design and deliver oral and visual presentations – both individually and as part of a team.
 Ultimately, the course aims to equip students with the power to analyze and evaluate information with accuracy and precision in order to craft and communicate evidence-based arguments.